-(The system for reporting to the Company about matters related to execution of duties of Officers and employees of ENW Entities other than the Company)
+(The system for reporting to the Company about matters related to execution of duties of officers and employees of ENW companies other than the Company)

-- Article 7 The Corporate Officer in Charge of ENW Entities shall establish a system under which the Company receives reports from ENW Entities about managerial important matters and matters set forth in Articles 4, 5 and 6 of these rules depending on the type, size, significance and other aspects of businesses of ENW Entities, with respect for the autonomy and the independency of ENW Entities which the Corporate Officer has been assigned to oversee, supervise and manage. - 2 The Corporate Officer in Charge of ENW Entities shall report important matters out of the report received from ENW Entities to the Board of Director and the Audit Committee of the Company.
+- Article 7 The Corporate Officer in charge of ENW companies shall establish a system under which the Company receives reports from ENW companies about important managerial matters and the matters set forth in Articles 4, 5, and 6 of these rules depending on the type, size, significance, and other aspects of the businesses of ENW companies, with respect for the autonomy and the independence of ENW companies which the Corporate Officer has been assigned to oversee, supervise, and manage. - 2 The Corporate Officer in charge of ENW companies shall report important matters contained in the report received from ENW companies to the Board of Director and the Audit Committee of the Company.